kukushi/PasteURL/README.md

 # PasteURL

-`PasteURL` is a simple extension that generating markdown-style link when pasting URL.
+`PasteURL` is a simple extension that generating Markdown or reStructuredText style link when pasting URL.

 ## Features

-A markdown inline-style link will be generated when pasting a URL into markdown file.
+A Markdown or reStructuredText inline-style link will be generated when pasting a URL into the file with corresponding active language.

 For example, you copied the below URL: